Property to Renovate in The Uk

 Try to filter your property search criteria down to exactly what you want.
 For example, if you are looking for a stone building to renovate, use that term in your property search.
-You may be surprised what is available, even online.
+You may be surprised by what is available, even online.

 A great way to literally stumble on the perfect empty property to renovate is to literally explore the area you are interested in.
-By driving around, especially in rural areas, all it takes is to drive round the next corner to spot the perfect building which is crying out for renovation.
+By driving around, especially in rural areas, all it takes is to drive around the next corner to spot the perfect building which is crying out for renovation.
 If you do spot something, don’t be afraid to ask.

 Approach the farmer, neighbour or even drop by the local pub for a pint and ask about the building you are interested in – you have nothing to lose.
 You never know, maybe selling that stone barn, derelict property or windmill never even crossed the mind of the owner.

 Let us assume you have searched online, trawled through various estate agent websites and offices and at last you have found a property you are interested in renovating.
-For the purpose of this article we shall also assume it is an empty or derelict property, not livable in it’s current state and requires total renovation.
+For the purpose of this article, we shall also assume it is an empty or derelict property, not livable in its current state and requires total renovation.

 It’s a question that is often overlooked by many buyers but as you can imagine it’s critical.
-Do you have access to the property you intent to renovate and turn into your dream home?
+Do you have access to the property you intend to renovate and turn into your dream home?
 Will you have to go through someone else’s land to access the property?
 Do you have any legal right of access?
 These questions must be addressed before you purchase any empty or derelict property you intend to renovate.

 For example, in Victorian times many stone barns and outbuildings were built on land to serve a purpose, which was to house materials used on the farm. in practical terms this means the old stone barn you are interested in could be in the middle of some farmer’s field, possibly with no road or track connecting the barn to the outside world.
 Take legal advice on access to the property and your rights of access before you make any purchase.